RapidStart Leadership Main Logo

 I then go on to tell them it’s not the bite, it’s the venom that kills them.

-The key is that the first statement hooks them in to want to know more.
-The rest of the story clears it up and answers their questions.
+The key is that the first statement hooked them in to want to know more.
+The rest of the story cleared it up and answered their question.

-When all of your hooks are done, your speech is over whether you know it or not.
+When all of your hooks are done, your speech is over.

 Final Words on Hooks